DEAKSoftware/Using-POP3-in-PowerShell/README.md

 5. The `.\Temp` subdirectory is where the attachments will be saved in this demo.
 You may change the output location by editing `Source\FetchMail.ps1` and specifying a different path for `$tempBaseURL`.

+6. Edit the test email file `Examples\Test-Message.eml` and change the `To:` and `From:` header fields to whatever is appropriate.

 ## 3 Supporting Resources

 * [Using POP3 in PowerShell](https://deaksoftware.com.au/articles/using_pop3_in_powershell/) - Main article